hmcts/chart-idam-preview/README.md

 | `configurer.users.surname`                    | User surname                         | `Surname` (optional if configurer is enabled)    |
 | `configurer.users.group`                      | User group                           | `nil` (required if configurer is enabled)        |
 | `configurer.users.roles`                      | List of user roles                   | `[]` (optional if configurer is enabled)         |

+## Azure DevOps Builds

+Builds are run against the 'nonprod' AKS cluster.

+### Pull Request Validation

+A build is triggered when pull requests are created.
+This build will run `helm lint`, deploy the chart using `ci-values.yaml` and run `helm test`.

+### Release Build

+Triggered when the repository is tagged (e.g. when a release is created).
+It performs linting and testing, and will publish the chart to ACR on success.